 Research with Faculty

-Undergraduate students can ear upper-division credit for participation in research projects in the laboratories of individual faculty members.
+Undergraduate students can earn upper-division credit for participation in research projects in the laboratories of individual faculty members.
 For this purpose, you need to obtain approval to enroll for BOT 401 (Undergraduate Research) credit.
-Arrangements for credit must be made with individual faculty members prior to registration.
-Two to three hours of effort per week usually translates to one research credit (either granded or non-graded).
+Arrangements for 401 credit must be made with individual faculty members prior to registration.
+Two to three hours of effort per week usually translates into one research credit (either graded or non-graded).

-Several members of the faculty of the Department are stationed off-campus at agricultural research centers around the state, And the Department also includes many courtesy faculty that work for government agencies (e.g. USDA, ODA, EPA) and are stationed at laboratories in Corvallis.
-In these cases, research (BOT 401) or internship credit (BOT 410) may be obtained.
+Several members of the faculty of the Department of Botany & Plant Pathology are stationed off-campus at agricultural research centers around the State, and the Department also includes a number of courtesy faculty who work for government agencies (USDA, ODA, EPA) and are stationed at laboratories in Corvallis.
+In these cases, opportunities are available to obtain either research credit (BOT 401) or internship credit (BOT 410 credit).
 Internship credit is given for participation in various types of supervised work activities that contribute to professional training.
-Arrangements must be made prior to registration.
-For further information about internship programs, including opportunities other than those indicated here, contact Dr. Melanie Link-Perez (737-5297, firstname.lastname@example.org, Cordley 1042).
+As in the case of research credit, arrangements of BOT 410 credit must be made prior to registration.
+For further information about internship programs, including opportunities other than those indicated here, contact Dr. Suhma Naithani (737-8022, firstname.lastname@example.org, Cordley 4619)

-See our list of faculty with descriptions of their research and contact information.
-You are encouraged to contact faculty members working in your area of interest.
+See our full list of faculty with brief descriptions of their research areas and contact information.
+If you are interested in a research experience, you are encouraged to contact the particular faculty members working in your area of interest.

 Summer Scholarship Opportunities

-The Ernest and Pauline Jaworski Fund for Summer Research Experiences for Underserved Undergraduates in Plant Science is available via application in March each year.
+Available, through application in March each year, is The Ernest and Pauline Jaworski Fund for Summer Research Experiences for Underserved Undergraduates in Plant Science.

 CONNEX - connecting undergraduates to OSU research opportunities.
 Students in BI 212 or who have completed BI 212 and performed well can ask Dr. Jeff Chang (or other facilitators) about this program.